grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Having charted their search pattern, I agree.
 They are following an extremely systematic course, and that suggests to me that sub commander has high confidence that he will find us eventually --- and is willing to take the time to do it."

 "We need to end this.
 We can't run and hide forever.
-That fucker might be under the delusion he's fighting an entrenched battle, and will go on fighting with all the deep-pocketed resources of an Authority.
+That fucker might be under the delusion he's fighting an entrenched battle, and will continue the effort with all the deep-pocketed resources of an Authority.
 But we have got to get back to work.
 We have no margin to cover constantly operating in this fucked-up prey condition."

 "I have had the same thought.
 And I have an idea we could try --- though I warn you that it is extremely unlikely to work."